 From UWSMPH - Department of Anesthesiology

-The clinical anesthesiology years (CA-1 through CA-3) aim to challenge residents early on, with many residents beginning subspecialty rotations (neuroanesthesia, pediatrics, cardiac) within the first six months.
-Resident progress is closely monitored and supervised by faculty with a broad range of subspecialty expertise, while residents are encouraged to think independently and develop the critical decision making skills necessary as they progress to increasingly complex cases.
+The clinical anesthesiology years (CA-1 through CA-3) aim to challenge residents early on, with many residents beginning subspecialty rotations (neuroanesthesia, pediatrics, cardiac) during the first twelve months.
+Early introduction to transesophageal echocardiography (TEE) and perioperative medicine are also included.
+Resident progress is closely monitored and supervised by faculty with a broad range of subspecialty expertise, while residents are encouraged to think independently and develop the critical decision-making skills necessary as they progress to increasingly complex cases.

 The CA-2 year features one-month rotations dedicated to ultrasound-guided regional anesthesiology, advanced airway management, liver transplant anesthesiology, along with the full spectrum of anesthesia subspecialty experience including advanced rotations in pediatric and cardiac anesthesiology, and a highly regarded month of obstetric anesthesiology at Northwestern's high-volume, high-complexity Prentice Hospital in downtown Chicago.